Surgery to lower endometrial cancer risk

 This section covers the following topics:

-- hysterectomy is an effective way to lower the risk for endometrial cancer
+• hysterectomy is an effective way to lower the risk for endometrial cancer

-- hysterectomy does not increase how long women survive
+• hysterectomy does not increase how long women survive

 Surgery can have risks and side effects.
 It's important for people to speak with experts in order to learn as much as possible about their endometrial cancer risk and to make an informed decision about the best option for lowering their risk.

-Expert guidelines on hysterectomy for high-risk women
+Expert guidelines on hysterectomy to lower risk

 The National Comprehensive Cancer Network (NCCN), is an organization of cancer experts that creates guidelines on cancer care and updates them yearly.
-NCCN's guidelines discuss the benefits and limitations for risk-reducing hysterectomy in women with an inherited mutation linked to endometrial cancer and which women are most likely to benefit from the surgery.
+NCCN's guidelines discuss the benefits and limitations for risk-reducing hysterectomy in women with an linked to endometrial cancer and which women are most likely to benefit from the surgery.
 The NCCN guidelines include "consider risk-reducing hysterectomy" for women who have completed their childbearing and who have an inherited mutations in the following genes:

 Removal of the ovaries and tubes during risk-reducing hysterectomy